Menu>>

 As for the family Jim Riding’s eldest son James had already joined the company two years earlier in 1952 after leaving university and in 1956 and after a five year engineering apprenticeship at Leyland Motors from 1949 to 1954 and two years National Service from 1954 to 1956 his other son Tom also joined the company in November 1956.

-By this time Ridings had established what it called ‘The Golden Triangle’ where traffic was flowing between the North West, North East and Central Scotland.
+By this time Ridings had established what it called ‘The Golden Triangle’ where general haulage traffic was flowing between the North West, North East and Central Scotland with the general haulage fleet never going further south than Birmingham or further north than Glasgow and only went as far East as Teesside.

 Ridings used the clearing house connections of David Vetters to find back loads from Scotland before opening their own depots in Scotland and one on Teesside and acquired substantial amounts of contract work especially from the ICI plants at both Teesside and locally in Lancashire along with transporting vast amounts of steel plate from the British Steel Corporation plant at Ravenscraig and also the Turners Asbestos plant in Scotland.